xchriscode/pihype_lite/README.md

-# Pihype LITE
+# Pihype
-## A PHP MVC Web Framework for most secure, faster development.
+## A PHP MVC Framework for secure, fast, dynamic web development.

-@ Version 1.0.1
+@ Version 1.0.1 Beta

-@ Developed by Xchriscode.
+Developed by Xchriscode.

 @ Features And Benefits